PavanSPK/cicd-capstone/README.md

 -----------------------------------------------------------------------------------

-## 12. Container Health Check
+## 12. Runtime Health Check Enforcement
+After building the images, Jenkins:

-- Jenkins deploys containers
+- Starts the containers using Docker Compose
-- Polls /health endpoint
+- Polls the /health endpoint
-- Retries before failing pipeline
+- Retries automatically if needed
+- Fails the pipeline if the service does not become healthy

 -----------------------------------------------------------------------------------

-## 13. Security Scanning
+## 13. Security Scanning with Trivy
+Trivy is integrated into the pipeline as a mandatory gate.

-- Trivy scans backend image
+- Scans backend image
-- HIGH and CRITICAL severity
+- Checks for HIGH and CRITICAL vulnerabilities
-- Pipeline blocks deployment if issues found
+- Pipeline fails immediately if issues are found
+This step ensures that insecure images are never deployed.

 ![trivy_1](https://github.com/PavanSPK/cicd-capstone/blob/d0fd24f679cbc1c409805ce64b19c21eb26c0718/screenshots/trivy_1.png)